CharlesLenk/cupiter/README.md

 Some parts look very similar and it can be hard to tell the correct orientation.

-The below image shows:
+From left to right, the below image shows:
 * The shoulder from the top.
 * The should from the bottom.
 Note the deeper cut on the socket.
 * The waist.
-Note the slightly longer stem on the ball and presensce of two snap indents on the side, rather than one big one.
+Note the slightly longer stem on the ball and presence of two snap indents on the side, rather than one big one.

 ![](images/shoulder_and_waist.png?raw=true "Should and waist sockets")